Anti-VEGF injections for diabetic retinopathy Lucentis, Avastin, & Eyelea ...a leaflet for patients

 - no serious hypos

 - for patients who test their glucose levels and adjust insulin doses, the new glucose sensor is highly recommended and has transformed the lives of many patients.
 They are provided on the NHS for type 1 patients.
-I would recommned then for type 2 pateints using mulitple insulin injections, but they are not funded by the NHS (~£30/week).
+I would recommned then for type 2 pateints using mulitple insulin injections, but they are not funded by the NHS (~£30/week)

 - insulin users need to avoid serious hypoglycaemia.
 Expert help is usually needed if episodes are severe/frequent.
 See

 - 10% compliance if multiple treatment,